-St Patrick's Day In Dubai
+Celebrating St. Patrick's Day in Dubai

 St Patrick's Day in Dubai is great fun as we have lots of Irish people to celebrate the day with as well as lots of Irish venues!
-Here we take a look at the history of St Patrick's Day and some ideas of what to do, where to go and what to make to celebrate St Patricks Day.

 History Of St Patrick's Day

 St. Patrick’s Day is observed on March 17th because that is the feast day of St. Patrick, the patron saint of Ireland.
 It is believed that he died on March 17th in the year 461 AD.
 St. Patrick was born in 385 AD somewhere along the west coast of Britain, possibly in the Welsh town of Banwen.
 So St Patrick wasn’t actually Irish!

 Saint Patrick's Day was made an official feast day in the early 17th century and has nowadays become a non- religious, world- wide celebration of Irish culture in general.
 Saint Patrick's Day is a public holiday in the Republic of Ireland, Northern Ireland, Newfoundland and Labrador and in Montserrat.
 It is also widely celebrated by Irish expats all over the world, especially in places such as Great Britain, Canada, the United States, Australia, and New Zealand.
 Today, St. Patrick's Day is probably one of the most widely celebrated saint's day in the world!

 Originally, the colour associated with Saint Patrick was blue.
 Over the years the colour green and its association with Saint Patrick's day grew.
 Green ribbons and shamrocks were worn in celebration of St Patrick's Day as early as the 17th century.
 In Ireland on St. Patrick’s Day, people traditionally wear a small bunch of shamrocks on their jackets or caps.
 Children wear orange, white and green badges, and women and girls wear green ribbons in their hair.